patrickgrey/patrickgrey/source/_posts/2017/12/hello-world.md

 ---
-title: Here we go again!
-A cunning plan for a Generated Static website.
+title: A cunning plan for a new website.
 date: 2017/12/10
 description: An outline of a new website project and roadmap to reaching version 1.
 ---